 The answer: lots of practice!

 This may seem oversimplified, but the truth is that it’s easier said than done.
-I think most of us know that practice is a necessary part of learning, and that the more practice a student has with different types of problems, the more apparent the deep structure of those problems becomes.
-After all, when I think of the variety of addition problems that I’ve seen in my lifetime, the amount of exposure my 7-year-old has had seems miniscule.
+I think most of us know that practice is a necessary part of learning.
+It follows that the more practice a student has with different types of problems, the more apparent the deep structure of those problems becomes.
+After all, when I think of the variety of addition problems that I’ve seen in my lifetime, the amount of exposure my 7-year-old has had seems minuscule.
 With more practice, the ‘laps around the track’ problem will become as simple to him as it was to me, and the deep structure of addition problems will eventually be unmistakable.

 Practice has other benefits in addition to promoting transfer.
 It helps students retain information for longer periods of time.
 It also helps basic skills become automatic, which frees up “thinking space” in the brain for performing higher-level problem solving.